-Gerda whispered to Khione, “I have gold coins in my purse, tucked inside my boot.
+Gerda whispered to Khione, “I have gold coins in my purse, inside my boot.
 I used some of them to distract trolls when we went to find Kai at the palace of the Snow Queen.”

-“Can we do the same with him?” whispered Khione.
-Gerda nodded her head, and slid her hand inside her boot.
+“You are suggesting we do the same with him?” whispered Khione.
+Gerda nodded her head and slid her hand inside her boot.

 The goblin charged forwards, then stopped in his tracks and yowled as an arrow struck him in the chest.
-Blood poured from the wound; he fell to the ground, dead.
-Garion wore a grim look upon his face; he hated conflict, particularly if it ended in someone’s death.
+Blood poured from the wound; he wobbled and dropped down dead.
+Garion wore a grim look on his face; he hated conflict, particularly if it ended in someone’s death.